Lance Bass Recalls the Hilarious Food Prank Justin Timberlake Pulled on Joey Fatone - E! Online

 Still, he made it clear there's no bad blood and that the artists were generally too busy to quarrel.

 "With us, and that's why we're so close, we're brothers," he said at one point.
-"I mean, we love each other; we hate each other; every single emotion comes out when you're in a brother relationship...The good thing about us is if we fight, we make up very quickly.
+"I mean, we love each other; we hate each other; every single emotion comes out when you're in a brother relationship...The good thing about us is, if we fight, we make up very quickly.
 We kind of forget things because I think we're just guys.
-But like, we don't hold on to things too much."
+But, like, we don't hold on to things too much."

 To hear his full interview, check out the new episode of Inside of You With Michael Rosenbaum.